 Character or mascot illustration

 Character illustration is more involved and time-consuming than illustrating objects.
 A character is a person or animal, who perhaps serves as a mascot for your business.
 Work needs to be put into capturing a personality here.
-Below are some examples of characters our clients have commissioned.
+Below is an example of a custom character illustration.

 Spot or object illustration